parklab/SCAN2/README.md

 ```

 # WARNING!
-* Sample names associated with BAMs *MUST* match the SM tag in the BAM.
+* Sample names associated with BAMs **MUST** match the SM tag in the BAM.
+* The conda environment (named scansnv in these instructiosn) must always
-* You must always run conda activate scansnv before running SCAN-SNV.
+  be `conda activate`d before running SCAN-SNV.
 * Real world analyses will require parallelization.
-    * On a machine with multiple cores, increasing the --joblimit parameter
+    * On a machine with multiple cores, increasing the `--joblimit` parameter
       will run multiple parts of the analysis in parallel.
     * For clusters with distributed resource management software (e.g., SLURM),
-      Snakemake provides the parallelization options --cluster and --drmaa.
+      SCAN-SNV exposes Snakemake's parallelization options
+      `--cluster` and `--drmaa`.

 # Using a custom dbSNP version